Scabies: Diagnosis and treatment

 Medicines that may be prescribed include:

-5% permethrin cream: This is the most common treatment for scabies.
-It is used to treat patients 2 months of age and older and women who are pregnant.
+Permethrin cream (5%): Often prescribed to treat scabies, this medication is FDA approved to treat patients 2 months of age and older and women who are pregnant.

 Treatment for widespread scabies

 Scabies that covers much of the body and crusted scabies often require stronger medicine.
 A patient with this type of scabies may receive a prescription for ivermectin.
 This medicine can be prescribed to children and patients who are HIV-positive.
 Some patients need only to take one dose, but many need to take two or three doses to cure scabies.
 The pills are usually taken once every two weeks.